What is the FAFSA and how do I fill it out?

 At Kishwaukee College, you must successfully complete 67% of all courses you attempt.
 A successful completion is a grade of A, B, C, D, or P. An unsuccessful completion is a grade of F, I, NC, or W.

 In addition, you must maintain a minimum 2.0 cumulative grade point average.
-See the entire policy at https://www.kish.edu/admissions-financial-financial-aid/financial-aid-forms.
+Be sure to review the entire Academic Progress Policy for the appropriate year on our Policies & Procedures page.

 How do I request a tax transcript?

 The Department of Education selects students for verification, mostly randomly; the college may also select you for 'institutional' verification if you have conflicting information between the FAFSA and other paperwork.

 What if my, and/or my parent(s) taxes are not completed?